mabehiro/gtp5g-driver-ocp/README.md

 `````

-AEnsure to replace any placeholders with actual values and configurations specific to your setup.
+Ensure to replace any placeholders with actual values and configurations specific to your setup.
 Then build, gtp5g driver BuildConifg and Image Steram.

 ````